truist/reveal.js/slides/mattress/mattress.md

 * Bladder and foam are shippable
 * Return policies are (usually) great
 * Physical stores are designed to rip you off, even if you aren't buying innerspring
-* Innerspring mattresses have NO compelling advantages
+* Innerspring mattresses have very few compelling advantages

 ## What to buy
 0. Air